 I need to reply to this e-mail quickly ...

-Well, you don't really need anything.
+Well, you don't really have to do anything.
 For example, you don't have to:

 agree with anyone

-be understanding to people who exceed your limits,
+be understanding to people who break your boundaries,

 to rush (this is a terrible disease of our time),